Blackmist/hdinsight-hive-jdbc/README.md

     - Replace __clusteradmin__ with the admin account name for your cluster
     - Replace __clusterpassword__ with the password for the admin account

+    Special note: If you are using PowerShell, you have to wrap the `-D` parameters in quotes.
+So it would be as follows:

+        mvn compile exec:java "-Dexec.args=""clustername clusteradmin clusterpassword"""

 This will return the following:

     Getting a description of the table: